Lalla Aisha Mubarka: Influence

 The French Dominican friar Dominique Busnot described her as an enormous, tall and fat black woman who somehow managed to acquire such influence over the sultan that she could often deal with him as she wished.
 To explain her influence, many Moroccans called her a witch.

 Zaydana staged intrigues and plots to have her own son Moulay Mohammed Zaydan (1672–1708) named successor before Moulay Muhammad al-Alim, who was the son of a Spanish concubine.
 She claimed that he was preparing a coup to conquer the throne.
 While this was not initially true, he was in 1704 provoked to actually do so, after which he was captured by Moulay Zaydan in July of that year.
 He committed suicide in 1706 after his father had one of his hands and one of his feet amputated as punishment.
 As Zaydana planned, Moulay Ismail had her own son replace him as governor of Taroudant.
 However, in October 1708, her son was murdered by his concubines at Taroudant.
 Moulay Zaydan was said to be a drunk.
 It has been suggested that the two women accused of the killing were actually following orders from the sultan, he wanted to get rid of his unworthy son who had massacred the civilian population of Taroudant.
 Moulay Ismail did not dare to tell Zaydana and acted in secret, she subsequently had the two women executed.
 Moulay Zaydan was buried in the Moulay Muhammad al-Alam Mausoleum at Meknes.

+Historic sources state that after the death of her older son, she fell into oblivion.
+It is widely believed that part of the motive for her disgrace was that she pushed her step-son, Moulay Mohammed al-Alim's revolt in 1703.
+The rebellion caused atrocities, with Marrakesh and Taroudant civilian population massacred on various criminal acts unsponsored by Moulay Ismail, which wouldn't have happened if her machinations were not pushed to the extreme.
+Moulay Ismail initially forgave her when she violated his seal on an initial trinket to dishonor Moulay Mohammed al-Alim and have her son as heir.